AlexMi-Ha/PasswordManager/README.md

 # PasswordManager
-Password Manager application which stores password and other account information encrypted on a local (could go public) server.
+Password Manager application which stores password and other account information encrypted locally.

 I mainly used this to learn more about WPF applications and the MVVM pattern